HMRC Tax Investigations Advice

 Dealing with a Tax Investigation: What to Expect

 If you don’t already have one, you should think about hiring a specialist tax accountant.
-Just as you wouldn’t try to fix your own boiler, this is one instance where professional assistance is invaluable.
-An accountant will assist you in meeting your obligations on time and with the least amount of stress possible.
+Just as you wouldn’t try to fix your own boiler, “HMRC tax investigations” is one instance where professional assistance is invaluable.
+Tax investigation accountants will assist you in meeting your obligations on time and with the least amount of stress possible.

 Once a tax investigation begins, it can take months or even years to complete.

 It can also be expanded to cover a wider range of areas.
 For example, what may have begun as a corporation tax investigation may turn into inquiries into the director’s personal tax affairs.
 In this case, an expert’s help can be invaluable, as they can take on a lot of the burden and advise you on the best course of action if HMRC is being unreasonable or requesting too much information.

 What Costs are Involved in an HMRC Tax Investigation?

 The HMRC tax investigation procedure is, without a doubt, inconvenient, intrusive, and costly.

 One of the most significant costs you’ll face as a business owner/director is the time you’ll have to spend dealing with HMRC rather than focusing on growing your company.
 You will, however, incur a number of additional costs.

 While “HMRC tax investigations” will cover the costs of the investigation, an investigation will typically require the preparation of books and records prior to the inspector visiting your premises, which is another area where costs can be incurred.